Robert's Tree Service

 He also said he had advised Mr. ** not to have the certified arborist logo on his card; however, Mr. ** continued to use the cards to represent himself and the company he owns, false advertising both on his business card and in the telephone book.
 I have talked to several certified arborists, one being Mark ** DBA, the Branch Manager, Tree Service, and he suggested that the trees possibly did not even need to be fertilized but that could only be determined after taking soil samples and other tests.
 If it was determined that the trees would need fertilizing, the cost should not have been more than $250-$300.
 I am filing this complaint to expose the fraudulent practices used by Jason ** so that others may be aware of the false advertising of their services and thus be protected from the damages I incurred.
 I appreciate your attention in this matter.

-Robert's Tree Service Company Profile
+Robert's Tree Service Company Information

 - Company Name: